sigcsets/sigcse_website/policies/icersteering.md

 ##### Working

-The Steering Committee should meet as needed, typically at least three times a year via phone/teleconference and once a year face to face at the ICER conference.
-More teleconference meetings are encouraged, especially within these first few years to ensure that items are moving forward in appropriate timelines.
+The Steering Committee should meet as needed, typically at least three times per year via teleconference and once per year face to face at the ICER conference.

 The agenda and minutes of the Steering Committee meetings are circulated to committee members, and to the SIGCSE Board.